 What is neuropsychology?

 Neuropsychology is the discipline at the crossroads of neurology and psychology.
-It studies the relationship between brain structures, cognitive functions and emotional and behavioural processes.
+It studies the relationship between the brain, cognitive functions and emotional and behavioural processes.

-It encompasses all pathologies that affect the brain: neurodevelopmental impairments or dysfunctions, neurodegenerative diseases, head injuries, strokes, brain tumours, and anoxia, to name but a few.
+It encompasses all pathologies that affect the brain: neurodevelopmental impairments, neurodegenerative diseases, head injuries, strokes, brain tumours, and anoxia, to name but a few.

 The aim of neuropsychology is to determine the patient’s cognitive, behavioural, emotional and functional status; this contributes to the diagnosis of neurological diseases with cognitive and/or behavioural symptoms.

-With neuropsychology, it is possible to detect cognitive decline at a very early stage, via differential diagnosis.
+Neuropsychology can detect cognitive decline at a very early stage.
 It can also be used to evaluate the effect of surgery in epilepsy, hydrocephalus and tumour cases, and the toxicity of certain pharmacological treatments.

 What does it involve?